Coherence revival under the Unruh effect and its metrological advantage: Introduction

-While quantum fluctuation of background field plays a role of an environment, it is properly in our context to treat two-detectors as an open quantum system \cite{Op1}, whose reduced density matrix evolves via a quantum master equation, derived by tracing out the environmental degrees of freedom.
-For the detectors with uniform acceleration $a$, this formalism may lead us to a naively expectation that just as illustrated for entanglement in various scenarios \cite{Entg8,Entg9}, Unruh effect or environmental decoherence should also result a decay of quantum interference in two-detectors system.
-However, we will show that quantum coherence indeed exhibits a striking \emph{revival} phenomenon that for certain choice of detectors' initial state, coherence measure \cite{Coh1} will reduce to zero firstly then grow up and finally approach to an asymptotic value, while Unruh temperature $T_U=a/2\pi$ keep growing during the process.
+While quantum fluctuation of {the} background field plays a role of an environment, we could treat two-detectors as an open quantum system \cite{Op1}, whose reduced density matrix evolves via a Lindblad-type master equation derived by tracing out the environmental degrees of freedom.
+For the detectors with uniform acceleration $a$, this formalism may lead us to a naive expectation that just as illustrated for entanglement in various scenarios \cite{Entg8,Entg9}, Unruh effect or environmental decoherence should also result {in} a monotonous decay of quantum interference in two-detectors system.
+However, we find that quantum coherence indeed exhibits a striking \emph{revival} phenomenon that for {a} certain choice of detectors' initial state, coherence measure \cite{Coh1} will reduce to zero at first then grow up and eventually approach to an asymptotic value, while Unruh temperature $T_U=a/2\pi$ keep growing during the process.

-As an important physical resource, we expect that above coherence revival can be verified in some practical quantum process by providing an enhanced performance.
-We note that in metrological tasks, nonclassicality rather than entanglement is a necessary resource to achieve quantum advantages \cite{metro1,metro2}.
+As an important physical resource, we expect {the} above coherence revival to be verified in some practical quantum process by providing enhanced performance.
+In metrological tasks, nonclassicality rather than entanglement is necessary to achieve quantum advantages \cite{metro1,metro2}.
 As a particular nonclassicality which is more general than entanglement, quantum coherence is intimately related to the quantum Fisher information (QFI) \cite{Coh11,Coh12}, a key quantity bounding the ultimate precision of the estimation of a parameter encoded in a quantum state\footnote{For instance, in the context of quantum thermodynamics, coherence cost of any state is determined by its QFI \cite{Coh13}.}.
-Therefore, motivated by the close relation between the QFI and quantum coherence, we will evaluate the QFI for the two-UDW detectors, with Unruh temperature as a parameter chosen to be optimally estimated.
-We will show that the revival coherence corresponds to the enhanced QFI, thus may provide a significant quantum advantage in metrological task.
+Therefore, motivated by the close relation between the QFI and quantum coherence, we will evaluate the QFI for the two UDW detectors, with Unruh temperature as a parameter chosen to be optimally estimated.
+We will show that the revival coherence corresponds to the enhanced QFI {and} thus may provide a significant quantum advantage in metrological tasks.